 latitude, longitude, label).

-,as a decimal point.
-For example, a single point should have the format
+,as the decimal point.
+A single point should have the format

 -34.1524, 151.0259, Wet Schlerophyll Forests.

-Remap allows you to save your current workspace so that you can quickly and easily return to work:
+You can save your remap workspace so that you can quickly and easily return to work:

 7. Export Dataand select